influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/writing_data.md

 ---

 There are many ways to write data into InfluxDB including the [command line interface](/influxdb/v1.0/tools/shell/), [client libraries](/influxdb/v1.0/clients/api/) and plugins for common data formats such as [Graphite](/influxdb/v1.0/write_protocols/graphite/).
-Here we'll show you how to create a database and write data to that database using the built-in HTTP API.
+Here we'll show you how to create a database and write data to it using the built-in HTTP API.

 ## Creating a database using the HTTP API
 To create a database send a `POST` request to the `/query` endpoint and set the URL parameter `q` to `CREATE DATABASE <new_database_name>`.